HenrikBengtsson/matrixStats/revdep/problems.md

     Maintainer: ‘Joseph N Paulson <jpaulson@jimmy.harvard.edu>’

     The Title field starts with the package name.

     This build time stamp is over a month old.
     ```

+# zinbwave

+Version: 1.0.0

+## In both

+*   checking package dependencies ...
+ERROR
+    ```
+    Package required but not available: ‘copula’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+    ```

+*   checking CRAN incoming feasibility ...
+NOTE
+    ```
+    Maintainer: ‘Davide Risso <risso.davide@gmail.com>’

+    This build time stamp is over a month old.
+    ```